DFE-Digital/bat-design-history/app/posts/how-to/2025-06-30-how-to-use-nunjucks-macros-in-your-design-history-posts.md

 {% from "user-need/macro.njk" import appUserNeed %}
 {{ appUserNeed({
-  description: "As a DfE colleague
+  description: "As a user of the Wimbledon website
-I need to be able to use macros in my posts
+I need to find highlights and replays easily
-So that I can write my design histories as efficiently as possible."
+So that I can catch up on matches I missed."
 }) }}

 Other examples: